Updated: Nov 5

 Our reality is determined by our experience.
 What we think, how we feel and what we do in this world.
 The world we create outside of our body is reflecting the inner landscape.
 I am no doctor, no virus expert, no scientist, so what do I know about the virus.
 Only as much and as little as YOU.

 The power of NLP, Neuro-Linguistic-Programming, lies in Modeling, which is the process of recreating excellence.
 We can model any human behaviour by mastering the beliefs, the physiology and the specific thought processes that underlie the skill or behaviour.
 It is about achieving an outcome by studying how someone else goes about it.
+(Check out an in-depth article here from iNLP to learn more about NLP)

 This is what I want to offer you in this blog post, if we change and model great minds, we create a different experience for us.